lukasbeuster/throwing_shade/README.md

-# Throwing Shade
+# Throwing Shade: Urban Shade Simulation Pipeline

 Throwing Shade is a ongoing project dealing with shade simulation and shade analysis.
+It simulates spatiotemporal urban shade from buildings and trees for a given GPS dataset using solar API data, tree segmentation, and DSM raster inputs.

 Contains ongoing work. __PLEASE KEEP FORKS PRIVATE, THANKS!__